TheArturthur/CoppermindScraper/Cosmere/Elendel Basin.md

 Elendel defines the prime meridian.

 ### Outer Cities
 The lands of the Basin are very populated, and a train cannot go for five minutes without passing a settlement.
 Cities in the Basin outside of Elendel are collectively referred to as the "outer cities."
-Each city has its own unique character, with differing types of industry depending on their location, and in some cases different clothing and accents.
+Each city has its own unique character, with differing types of industry depending on their location, and in many cases fashion that intentionally differed from Elendel.
+Higher education, art, and science are just as prevalent in the Outer Cities as in Elendel, sometimes even being more advanced thanks to fewer restrictions.
 Major cities also have their own enclaves of Terris people.
 Notable outer cities labeled on known maps include the following: